 Don't forget to have some good Italian Bread close.
 The garlicky olive oil mix left deserves all the sweeping honor!
 It has some SERIOUS flavor embedded!

 Try this Italian Pagnotta Bread if you feel like impressing your guests!
 It is pretty easy to make!

-Try this Roman delicacy that pair very well with the Carciofi (artichokes)
+Try this Romanesco Broccoli recipe that pairs very well with the Carciofi (artichokes).